Things to Do in Saint Joseph Missouri

 The city was named after the town's founder Joseph Robidoux and the biblical Saint Joseph.[4]
 St. Joseph is home to Missouri Western State University.
 It is the birthplace of rapper and songwriter Eminem, who grew up in and has made his career in Detroit, Michigan.[5]
 In the nineteenth century, it was the death place of American outlaw Jesse James.
 It was also the starting point of the Pony Express serving the West.

 The Albrecht-Kemper Museum of Art can be found in the former residence of William Albrecht, 2818 Frederick Avenue.
-The museum houses an extensive collection American art.
+It has a vast collection of American art.
 There are also permanent and temporary exhibits.
-The museum is free and open to all, but donations are highly appreciated.
+It is open to the public for free, but donations are welcome.

-The Albrecht-Kemper Museum of Art hosts some of the greatest collections of American artwork.
-It was constructed in 1890 by Mr. R. Crosby Kemper.
-The permanent collection includes over 2,500 works.
+The Albrecht-Kemper Museum of Art houses some of America's finest art collections.
+Built in 1890, it was funded by Mr. R. Crosby Kemper.
+It houses a permanent collection that includes more than 2,500 works.
 You can also get group rates at the museum.

 You can have a small or large celebration at the Albrecht-Kemper Museum of Art.
-There are many options for event spaces and professional staff available to assist you in planning your special day.
+The museum has several options for space and can help you plan your special day.
 The museum has a state-of the-art get-ready space, an authentic speakeasy, as well as a cozy Cafe Dining Room.
-Original masterworks from 18th-century Europe are also featured in the Schroeder Gallery, and Barclay Gallery.
+Original masterworks dating back to the 18th Century are displayed in the Schroeder Gallery or Barclay Gallery.

 Casinos

-St. Jo Frontier Casino provides a fun and high-tech casino experience.
+St. Jo Frontier Casino offers fun and high-tech gaming.
 The casino features a modern design and a large, open floor.
-To meet industry standards, the gaming floor was renovated.
+The gaming floor was renovated to meet the industry's highest standards.
 There are many delicious options for food and beverages at the casino's bars and restaurants.
 People looking for a great workplace can also apply for jobs at the casino.
-The casino has more than 200 employees and offers many exciting advancement opportunities.
+There are many opportunities for growth and advancement at the casino, which employs over 200 people.

 Related Searches Include: